BECOME A WLF AMBASSADOR

 What is the program structure?

 The program consists of five self-paced training modules delivered through our e-learning platform.
 We allow two weeks for each module.
-We will offer webinars with special guests to enrich the modules’ information.
-Throughout the program, Ambassadors are required to work on fundraising or advocacy projects in their own community.
+Throughout the program, Ambassadors are required to work on fundraising projects in their own community.
 By the end of the course, you are required to complete a final report to assess your progress.

 Is it mandatory to organize an event or activity?

-Yes, to complete the ambassador program, you are required to organize a fundraising OR an advocacy activity within your community.
-This means that the fundraising component is NOT mandatory, and you may still complete your report using the information from your advocacy activity.
+Yes, to complete the ambassador program, you are required to organize a fundraising activity within your community.

 Can you provide me with a computer and/or internet?